- Swansea (Main)01792 773 773

 Basic Payment Scheme

-We not only advise on the Basic Payment Scheme and other schemes available to farmers, we also assist in any transfer that is required of those agreements.
+We not only advise on the Basic Payment Scheme and other schemes available to farmers, but we also assist in any transfer that is required of those agreements.

 We have regularly dealt with the transfer of Basic Payment Scheme entitlements which can occur at any time of year but must be completed by the beginning of April of any scheme year if it is to take effect that year due to the 6 week notification requirement to the Rural Payments Agency.